for-giobbe/BASE/tutorial_1.md

 During the tutorial we are gonna leverage a toy datasets which can be found [here](https://github.com/for-giobbe/BASE/tree/master/example/):

-We are going to use some [ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/example/_complete_OGs) and [non-ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/_partials_OGs)
-OGs: in the first case each OG is made up by single copy genes present in all the tips of our phylogenetic trees, while in the second case a certain number of tips is missing in some OGs.
+We are going to use some [ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/example/_complete_OGs) and [non-ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/_partials_OGs) genes OGs: in the first case each OG is made up by single copy genes present in all the tips of our phylogenetic trees, while in the second case a certain number of tips is missing in each OG.

 These kind of data can readily be obtained using tools as [OrthoFinder2](https://github.com/davidemms/OrthoFinder), subsequently retrotranslating and aligning each OG.